babita1234qwer/githubhubprofilegenerator/README.md

-# 🧰 GitHub Profile Generator
+# 🧰 GitHub Profile generator

-A React-based web app that helps users generate multiple **custom GitHub profile README.md files** with live preview, bulk profile support, and download functionality.
+A React-based web app that helps users generate multiple numbers of profile by typing how many profile you want

 > 🚀 Designed to simplify README creation for developers, open source contributors, and student portfolios.